duannl/clean-swift-lite-builder-listener/README.md

 # Clean Swift Lite Builder Listener
-A handy Clean Swift template.
+A handy Xcode template for Clean Swift architecture.
-## This a modified version with handy options:
+## This is a modified version with handy options:

 - Option to create storyboard/xib when creating a new scense
 - Add class builder to separate configuration from view controller.